-Salary and research expenses not to exceed \$131,000 in direct costs per year (indirect costs are not allowable), for up to three (3) years.
-This includes up to \$100,000 for stipend (salary and benefits) and up to \$31,000 for allowable research-related expenses per year.
+Salary and research expenses not to exceed \$105,000 in direct costs per year for a maximum of two years (indirect costs are not allowable) may be requested.
+This includes up to \$82,000 for stipend (salary and benefits) up to \$20,000 for allowable research-related expenses, and \$3,000 for travel and meeting related expenses per year.